sensai7/Card-Sized-Midi-Controller/README.md

  * Holding down buttons 3 and 4 makes the rightmost potentiometer change the curve for all the MIDI messages from linear to logarithmic.
  * Holding down buttons 5 and 6 makes the rightmost potentiometer control the LED brightness.

+Hold down a switch while powering up to select a different CC preset (1~6).
+Different presets can be flashed via code to accomodate to the CC received by any synthesizer or audio device.
+Not pressing any switch during boot will result in the default CC preset, which uses the forementioned undefined CC values.